haoxins/haoxins.github.io/2022/programming-rust-2nd.md

-- Where `From` and `Into` relate types with simple conversions, `TryFrom` and `TryInto` extend the simplicity of `From` and `Into` conversions with the expressive error handling afforded by Result.
+- Where `From` and `Into` relate types with simple conversions, `TryFrom` and `TryInto` extend the simplicity of `From` and `Into` conversions with the expressive error handling afforded by `Result`.

 ### ToOwned